DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 ### 13. Make rules for breaks

 You have to take breaks.
 Even if you're hiking 30+ miles a day.
 But don't let your breaks get out of control.
-Establish time limits and note the time when you start.
+Establish time limits and note the time when you stop moving.
 Sometimes it can feel so nice to stop hiking when you're tired that the time flies by.
-If you take note of what time you start it'll be harder to lose track of time and waste too much time not hiking.
+If you take note of what time the break started it'll be harder to lose track of time and waste too much time not hiking.
 I found that I wanted to take breaks more often later in the day when I was tired.
 It's okay to take breaks--but don't let them get out of control where you're constantly stopping and taking a lot of time at each stop.

 ### 14. Consider going stoveless